ZagrebDox Pro – Terms and Conditions

 Only the team members who took part at the workshop can attend the pitching forum.
 The pitching forum is conducted in line with the prescribed format: 7 minutes for project presentations (including video materials and other visual materials) and 8 minutes for panel member questions.
 The participants also get a chance for one-on-one meetings with the panel members.

 Up to six participants without projects can attend the workshop.
-Participants without projects can apply to the address email@example.com the workshop selection has been published in January.
-An email with the subject PARTICIPANT WITHOUT A PROJECT should contain a name, an email, a telephone number and short CV.
+Participants without projects can apply after the workshop selection has been published.

 All the participants will receive a diploma which confirms their participation at the workshop and are obliged to visibly state the ZagrebDox Pro logo on the end credits of the completed final version of the film which took part at the workshop in its project stage.
 The logo can be downloaded from the ZagrebDox official website – www.zagrebdox.net.